-4.13 The geographical extent of effects will be experienced predominantly in the ELJWP area.
-However, where effects would be likely to be discernible in neighbouring authorities or at a greater scale, this will be specified.
+5.13 The geographical extent of effects will be experienced predominantly in the ELJWP area.
+However, where effects are likely to be discernible in neighbouring authorities or at a greater scale, this has been specified.
 For example, transboundary effects may be experienced in relation to waste transported across local authority boundaries, either through an increase in air pollution or an increase in waste to be dealt with outside of the plan area.